 - Pour into four 4-in. fluted tube pans or 6-oz. ramekins coated with cooking spray.
-Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 25-30 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 5 minutes before removing from pans to a wire rack to cool completely.

 - For raspberry sauce, in a saucepan, combine sugar and cornstarch.
 Stir in raspberries and water; bring to a boil.
 Cook and stir for 1-2 minutes or until thickened.
 Remove from the heat; cool slightly.
 Press through a sieve; discard seeds.

 - Scoop ice cream into cake centers.
 Drizzle with ice cream topping and raspberry sauce; sprinkle with pecans and additional raspberries if desired.
-Yield: 4 servings.